What's the difference between the Kandji Agent and MDM? Which piece does what?

 - Collection of additional computer details: The full application list, as well as other system details, can not always be pulled via the MDM framework.
 The Kandji agent helps pull these other details.

-- Native Application Blacklisting: The ability to blacklist applications and present the Kandji dialogue window is handled by the agent.
+- Native Application Blocking: The ability to block applications and present the Kandji dialog window is handled by the agent.

-- MDM Commands: Commands such as those available to you in the Device Action Menu are sent via the MDM protocol.
+- MDM Commands: Commands such as those available in the device Action menu are sent via the MDM protocol.

-- Over-The-Air enrollment profiles: When end users navigate to the enrollment portal and download the enrollment profile, the communication between the device and Kandji to enroll the device is done via the MDM protocol.
+- Over-the-air enrollment profiles: When users navigate to the enrollment portal and download the enrollment profile, the communication between the device and Kandji to enroll the device is done via the MDM protocol.

-- Automated Device Enrollment (Formerly DEP): Automated Device Enrollment leverages the MDM protocol to enroll devices during setup assistant.
+- Automated Device Enrollment (formerly DEP): Automated Device Enrollment leverages the MDM protocol to enroll devices during setup.

-- Kandji Agent installation: When a macOS device is enrolled into Kandji, one of the first commands initiated is the InstallEnterpriseApplicaiton command to install the Kandji Agent.
+- Kandji Agent installation: When a macOS device is enrolled into Kandji, one of the first commands initiated is the InstallEnterpriseApplication command to install the Kandji Agent.